bitcoin-sv-specs/brfc-merchantapi/README.md

 ### Callback Notifications

-Merchants can request callbacks for *merkle proofs* and/or *double spend notifications* in Submit transaction.
+Merchants can request callbacks for *Merkle proofs* and/or *double spend notifications* in Submit transaction.

 The tool that builds the transaction, can build a special double-spend notification output according to the [DSNT specification](https://github.com/bitcoin-sv-specs/protocol/blob/master/updates/double-spend-notifications.md).
 A DSNT server must be used to communicate with node.
 The mAPI reference implementation is a DSNT server, so the IP address of that can be used in the DSNT transaction output.